PipedreamHQ/pipedream/COMPONENT-API.md

 ### Retrieving events programmatically

-Events can be retrieved using the [REST API](https://docs.pipedream.com/api/reference/#get-source-events), [CLI](https://docs.pipedream.com/cli/reference/#pd-events), [or SSE stream tied to your cron job](https://docs.pipedream.com/event-sources/consuming-events/#sse).
+Events can be retrieved using the [REST API](https://docs.pipedream.com/api/rest/), [CLI](https://docs.pipedream.com/cli/reference/#pd-events), [or SSE stream tied to your component](https://docs.pipedream.com/api/sse/).
 For example, you can use the CLI to retrieve the last 10 events:

 ```bash
 λ pd events -n 10 <source-name>